 Although optional, Assisted Work Sessions are a very effective way for your students to successfully meet the assignment deadlines and goals with the assistance of interns and staff.
 However, we do request that Faculty coordinate with students to make sure there is appropriate attendance of at least 10 students (with some flexibility).

 Feedback: a way to keep learning

-An online version is also available here.
+An online version of the Workshop Evaluation Questionnaire is also available here.

 We are looking forward to working with you!